corpusculejs/corpuscule/packages/router/README.md

 [See the `@corpuscule/context` docs on `@provider` decorator](../context/README.md#provider-classdecorator).
 `UniversalRouter` instance should be sent.

-#### `@value: PropertyDecorator`
+#### `@api: PropertyDecorator`
 [See the `@corpuscule/context` docs on `@value` decorator](../context/README.md#value-propertydecorator).

+##### Inside `@outlet` class
-Also, used for `@outlet` class, defines property where result of route's `action` method will be written.
+For `@outlet` class it defines property where result of route's `action` method will be written.
 After it, you can use this property wherever it is necessary to display routing outcome.

+It works with following rules:
+* Any kind of property can be marked with `@api` decorator: string, symbolic or private.
+* Property should have the same name as the API element it implements.
+  * String property should just have the API element name, e.g. `form`.
+  * Symbolic property should have description identical to the API element name, e.g. `const form = Symbol('form')`.
+  * Private property should have description identical to the API element name, e.g. `#form` or `new PrivateName('form')`.
+* Only one property is allowed for each API element.

 ```javascript
 import {outlet, value} from '@corpuscule/router';
 import {routes} from './router';